Last Updated on March 10, 2023

 7. Other Factors

-Various other factors can influence the cost of your Dachshund puppy, such as the breeder’s location, demand in your area, and if shipping costs need to be considered.
+Various other factors can influence the cost of your Dachshund puppy, such as the breeder’s location, demand in your area, and if shipping fees need to be considered.

 Initial Cost of Dachshund Ownership